 If you are inexperienced health care professional looking to advance your career, then a graduate degree in health informatics could help.
 This degree teaches students about handling medical records, using tools and platforms for medical care and healthcare management techniques.
+This cutting edge focus helps to make healthcare more efficient and data more secure.

 Why Choose a Masters in Health Informatics?

 Getting a degree in health informatics can be lucrative.
 In 2018, the Bureau of Labor Statistics stated that those working in clinical informatics, for example, could see an 11% increase in demand by 2028.
 Additionally, the median salary for computer and information systems managers in health care was a whopping $142,530.
+With the blended focus on healthcare and information technology, this degree offering is sure to be in-demand into the future.

 Top 5 Masters in Health Informatics Schools